acdhirr/petscare/README.md

 ### Sanitary

 - Unluckily, the guinea pigs use the entire area and the shed as a toilet.
-So after a week the shed desperately needs some fresh wood chips.
+So after a week or so the shed desperately needs some fresh wood chips.
 We'll tidy the wooden shed the day we leave.
 To clean the shed proceed as follows:
     - nudge the piggies outside the shed
     - close the shed door
-    - scoop out the soiled floor covering (along with the newspapers beneath) and trash it in the iron kitchen bin
+    - scoop out the soiled floor covering (along with the newspapers beneath) and trash it in the iron kitchen bin.
+You can use the brush and dustpan for it.
+They are kept under the cat roof on the other side of the balcony, to keep them safe for the rain and the rodents gnawing.
     - put in a fresh layer of newspapers and wood chips (2 cm)
     - let the piggies re-enter the shed.

-Old newspapers and hay can be found in the kitchen closet with the louvre doors.
+Old newspapers, hay and wood chips can be found in the kitchen closet with the louvre doors or under the large indoor guinea pig cage.
+There's also a box there with spare food.
 Note: guinea pig urine can have a creamy opaque color.
 This is normal.

 <table>